kevinreiss/drupal_vra_core_demonstration/README.md

    https://github.com/kevinreiss/sils663demo/zipball/master
 5. The extracted directory should be named something like "kevinreiss-sils663demo-bff694d"
-6. Rename the directory to "custom" and copy to the sites/all/modules directory of your Drupal installation directories
+6. Rename the directory to "custom" and copy the entire folder to the sites/all/modules directory of your Drupal installation directories
 7. Activate these two modules under the "features" at admin/structure/features
 8. Try adding some data.